ilhamhady/share-button-oxygen-open-new-window/README.md

-# Share button open link to new window code block for Oxygen
+# Dynamic share button with open link to new window code block for Oxygen

-Code block script to create share button open to new window
+Code block script to create dynamic share button with open to new window.

+This code is improvement from Jonathan Jernigan [permaslug.com](https://permaslug.com) code, so please give the credit to him 😊

+Hopefully this can help you all.